Sabyasachi Chakrabarty: Feluda portrayal

 In 2002 Sandip Ray was developing a third big screen adaptation of Feluda film series.
 Bombaiyer Bombete(2003) was the first big screen adaptation of the Feluda new film series (Continuation of the original series) and the third big screen adaptation of the Bengali sleuth Feluda after 25 years of the second Feluda movie Joi Baba Felunath (1979) which was directed by the author of the Feluda series Satyajit Ray.
 After the huge success of Bombaiyer Bombete (2003) four sequels have been made till 2011.
 They are Kailashey Kelenkari (2007), Tintorettor Jishu (2008), Gorosthaney Sabdhan (2010) and Royal Bengal Rohosso (2011).
 The first Feluda film shot abroad was Tintorettor Jishu (2008) directed by Sandip Ray and Sabyasachi as Feluda.
-A fifth sequel is announced by Sandip Ray where Sabyasachi Chakrabarty will return as the Bengali sleuth Feluda after five years.
+A fifth sequel was announced by Sandip Ray where Sabyasachi Chakrabarty returned as the Bengali sleuth Feluda after a few years.

 Sabyasachi Chakrabarty played that role in the telefilms made later directed by Sandip Ray.
 Santosh Dutta died in 1988, so Jatayu was played by Rabi Ghosh in the first two TV films of Sandip Ray, after his death Anup Kumar played Jatayu and finally by Bibhu Bhattacharya.
 In Sandip Ray's ten Feluda TV films Topshe was played by Saswata Chatterjee.
-Later in Bombaiyer Bombete(2003), Kailashey Kelenkari (2007) and Tintorettor Jishu (2008) Parambrata Chatterjee played Topshe.
+Later in Bombaiyer Bombete (2003), Kailashey Kelenkari (2007) and Tintorettor Jishu (2008) Parambrata Chatterjee played Topshe.
 After him in Gorosthaney Sabdhan (2010) and Royal Bengal Rohosso (2011) Saheb Bhattacharya played as Topshe.
-There will be a new film named Double Feluda heading to release in December, 2016.
-Where Sabyasachi Chakrabarty and Saheb Bhattacharya will return as Feluda and Topshe respectively.
-Though Sabyasachi Chakrabarty is 60 years old, in the new Feluda film Feluda will be 50 years old and Topshe will be 30.
-The movie will be a tribute to 50 years of Feluda.
+Double Feluda was released in December 2016, where Sabyasachi Chakrabarty and Saheb Bhattacharya returned as Feluda and Topshe respectively.
+The movie was a tribute to 50 years of Feluda.